 Northwest Biosolids is a cooperative of public wastewater agencies, sewer districts, and private companies in Washington, Oregon, Idaho, Alaska, and British Columbia.
 Northwest Biosolids’ mission is to advance environmental sustainability through the beneficial use of biosolids.
 With the support of its members, Northwest Biosolids provides continuing education and networking opportunities, produces publications, reviews biosolids regulations and funds university involvement and research.

 The Mountains to Sound Greenway connects natural areas, trails, working farms and forests, historic towns and communities, wildlife habitat and recreation opportunities from Seattle across the Cascade Mountains to Central Washington.
 The Mountains to Sound Greenway Trust facilitated an agreement between King County and private and public forestland owners to use Loop to fertilize and preserve Greenway forests, as well as restore degraded natural lands.
 The Trust provides outdoor science education – featuring Loop – for forest field study trips to students.

 Visit Mountain to Sound Greenway Trust for more information.

 Founded in 1999, IslandWood is a nationally recognized outdoor education center connecting thousands of children and adults every year to the natural world in communities throughout the Puget Sound region.
 IslandWood’s mission is to provide exceptional learning experiences and to inspire lifelong environmental and community stewardship.
-The partnership between King County’s Brightwater Center and IslandWood will lead to new and enhanced educational programs for area students, teachers, and community members.
+The partnership between King County’s Brightwater Center and IslandWood is leading the way to new and enhanced educational programs for area students, teachers, and community members.
 The partnership enables the expansion of educational programs currently offered at the Brightwater Center to students in the third through eighth grades, including teacher trainings, adult workshops, family programs, and summer camps.

 Visit Islandwood for more information.